classicalBit/MKV-Stream-Mapper/README.md

 ## Features

-Audio and Subtitle Prioritization: Prioritize audio and subtitle streams based on language and codec preferences.
+-Audio and Subtitle Prioritization: Prioritize audio and subtitle streams based on language and codec preferences.

-Subtitle Addition: Option to add external subtitle files (SRT) to MKV videos.
+-Subtitle Addition: Option to add external subtitle files (SRT) to MKV videos.

-Audio Codec Conversion: Convert audio streams to specified codecs and bitrates.
+-Audio Codec Conversion: Convert audio streams to specified codecs and bitrates.

-File Organization: Move completed MKV files to a new directory and rename them.
+-File Organization: Move completed MKV files to a new directory and rename them.